The Tower, City of Portsmouth College

 Project Value: £4m

-“I would like to take this opportunity to thank you and your Team for your expertise and collaborative approach to the work in respect of the replacement cladding for the Tower at Highbury College.
-It has been a pleasure to see the progress of this project and hear how everybody has worked together as a team to make the Highbury College Tower safe for all the staff, students and children who benefit from its facilities.
-I am particularly grateful to you for your flexibility and the speed with which the work on classrooms has been completed enabling us to maintain social distancing as part of Covid precautions.” – Penny Wycherley,
+“I would like to take this opportunity to thank you and your Team for your expertise and collaborative approach to the work in respect of the replacement cladding for the Tower at Highbury College [now part of the City of Portsmouth College].
+It has been a pleasure to see the progress of this project and hear how everybody has worked together as a team to make the Tower safe for all the staff, students and children who benefit from its facilities.
+I am particularly grateful to you for your flexibility and the speed with which the work on classrooms has been completed enabling us to maintain social distancing as part of Covid precautions.”

 During our investigations it transpired that the windows did not meet current thermal requirements and would need to be replaced alongside the façade system.
 This opened-up the opportunity for redesigning the tower.
 The clients brief was to simplify the building whilst making it a focal point of the college campus and the surrounding area.
 After exploring a few options, we settled on a design within which the cladding fades from blue at the bottom through to white at the top.
 This makes the building feel less dominating in the local area, but also makes a feature of it from the dual carriageway adjacent to the site.